ruobinLiu/Laboratory-Protocols/index.md

 - "How to use PCR program for KASP assays, then plot the results data"

 data-description: "DNA Extraction from Pulse Crop"

+# A statement providing attribution for the material and giving context to the citation
+attribution: "These protocols were developed by Rob Stonehouse in Dr. Kirstin Bett's Pulse Crop Research lab at the University of Saskatchewan.
+Ruobin Liu worked with Rob Stonehouse to format these protocols for this tutorial."

+# A casual citation for the protocol
+# Format: Author(s).
+Editor, or professor.
+Year.
+Title of lab manual [lab manual].
+Place of Publication: Publisher.
+# Example: Dorken M. and Nol E. 2014 Fall.
+Laboratory Manual for Biology 1020H [lab manual].
+Peterborough (ON): Trent University.
+citation: "Stonehouse, R. Bett, KE.
+2022.
+Molecular marker assay from DNA extraction protocol for the USASK Pulse Molecular Biology Laboratory [lab protocol].
+Saskatoon (SK): University of Saskatchewan."
 ---

 The KnowPulse KnowledgeBase focuses on short question-based lessons to help researchers get their work done.